hyscaler/pdfexcavator/CONTRIBUTING.md

-# Contributing to PDFLens
+# Contributing to PDFExcavator

-Thank you for your interest in contributing to PDFLens!
+Thank you for your interest in contributing to PDFExcavator!
 This document provides guidelines and instructions for contributing.

 ## Ways to Contribute